joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 - Dynamic statistics that update with filters
 - Interactive charts: time series (daily/weekly/monthly toggle) and category breakdown

-When complete, commit to branch 'feature/complaints-dashboard' and create a PR in @joao-cognition/devin-workshop.
+When complete, create a PR in @joao-cognition/devin-workshop.
 ```

 **Note:** While this dashboard builds (~15-20 minutes), move to Section 5 for the SDLC Deep Dive demo.